DylanCa/rust-axum-project/README.md

 # rust-axum-project

-Axum-focused project to learn the library in depth.
+Axum-focused projects to learn axum library in depth.